fracturedbyte/UE4-MaterialBlending/README.md

 # UE4 Material Blending

+## Disclaimer
+Features in this engine modification are considered experimental and may be modified in future releases.
+It is not recommended to use them in production yet.
+Use this modification at your own risk.

+## Overview
 This is auxiliary feature for UE4.21.2 that adds material and landscape blending to the engine.
 In order to use this feature you need to specify Blend Material and Blend Material Weight for a Material that should blend itself with another material.
 The idea is very simple - we linearly interpolate a number of material properties: Emissive Color, Base Color, Roughness, Metallic, Specular.
 We also blend normal property, but for achieving correct result we use next formula: Normal = (n1.xy + n2.xy * BlendMaterialWeight, n1.z); You can also override blend material property in material instance.
 Adding Material Blend feature will create new shader **with a complexity of both materials.**

 <p align="center">